Artists in Schools & Communities

 Exploring and Mapping Pennsylvania

 In Fall 2019 Pittsburgh Center for Arts and Media and ArtsPath at IUP received funding from the PA Council on the Arts’ Arts in Education Partnership to implement two innovative Artist Residency Projects connecting students from two school districts.
 Participating 4th grade students/teachers in PCA&M’s residency project at Allison Park Elementary School, in the Chartiers-Houston School District, worked, learned, and created with talented Teaching Artist/Papermaker Katy DeMent and Visiting Artist/Illustrator Jayla Patton.
 Visiting Artist/Woodworker Linda Van Gehuchten worked with Katy and 3rd grade students/teachers at Dassa McKinney Elementary School in the Moniteau School District.
 Students at each school constructed 4’ X 6’ handmade paper maps full of imagery depicting Pennsylvania’s physical world and cultural/historical landmarks.
 Filmmaker Rishi Sethi documented the projects to create this Collaborative Arts in Education Story.watch our Arts in Education Story video!

 Artist Residency Resources

 Pennsylvania Council on the Arts

-Through our partnership with the Pennsylvania Council on the Arts’ Arts in Education Division, Pittsburgh Center for Arts and Media (PCA&M) offers Artist Residency Projects and other vital arts services to schools, community organizations, and nonprofit service agencies working with both children and adults in Allegheny, Beaver, Greene, and Washington counties.
+Through our partnership with the Pennsylvania Council on the Arts’ Arts in Education Division, Pittsburgh Center for Arts and Media (PCA&M) offers Artist Residency Projects and other vital arts services to schools, communities, and nonprofit service agencies working with both children and adults in Allegheny, Beaver, Greene, and Washington counties.